BlockDevsUnited/l-earn/README.md

 ### Topics

-We focus on crypto, small core of beginner tutorials, and the developer tutorials.
+We focus on crypto lessons.
+We offer small core of general crypto lessons for beginners, and an expanded set of lessons for blockchain developers.
+That's because BDU's core focus is to train blockchain developers

+There is also a small group of lessons involving the L-EARN program itself.
+This lesson is part of that group!

 ### Learning Tree